fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

       <li>Only new objects are replicated</li>
     </ul>
   </li>
-  <li>S3 sync command can be used to copy objects between S# buckets and lists the source and target buckets.</li>
+  <li>S3 sync command can be used to copy objects between buckets and lists the source and target buckets.</li>
   <li>Amazon S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
 This is done through the use of a Batch Operations job.</li>
 </ul>

-<p><u>Classes</u></p>
+<p><b><a href="https://aws.amazon.com/s3/storage-classes/">Classes</a></b></p>

 <ul>
   <li>Standard: High Availability and durability; Designed for Frequent Access; Suitable for Most workflows; low latency and high throughput.
 Ex: Big Data analytics, mobile, gaming, content distribution.</li>
   <li>Standard-Infrequent Access: Rapid Access; Pay to access the data; better to long-term storage, backups and disaster recover.
 Ex: disaster recover, backup.</li>
-  <li>One Zone-Infrequent Access: data stored redundantly inside a single AZ; Costs 20% less than Standard-IA; Better to long-lived, IA, non-critical data.
+  <li>One Zone-Infrequent Access: data stored redundantly inside a single AZ; Costs 20% less than Standard-IA (lower cost); Better to long-lived, IA, non-critical data.
 Ex: secondary backup copies of on-premises data.</li>
   <li>Intelligent-Tiering: Good to optimize cost.
-It is used to move the data into classes in a cost-efficient way if you don't know what is frequent or not.</li>
+It is used to move the data into classes in a cost-efficient way if you don't know what is frequent or not.
+No performance impact or operational overhead.
+More expensive than Standard-IA</li>
   <li>Gacier: archive data; pay by access; cheap storage.
 You can use Server-side filter and retrieve less data with SQL
     <ul>
       <li>Gacier Instant Retrieval (minimum duration - 90 days)</li>